civicrm/civicrm-user-guide/docs/website-integration/integrating-with-drupal.md

     the back office.
 -   Disable Automatic Synchronization: This method relies on an organization staff member to manually trigger synchronization.
-To manually trigger synchronization, go to* *CiviMember Roles Sync settings, click on the Manually Synchronize tab, and click on Synchronize CiviMember Membership Types to Drupal Roles Now.
+To manually trigger synchronization, go to **CiviMember Roles Sync settings**, click on the Manually Synchronize tab, and click on Synchronize CiviMember Membership Types to Drupal Roles Now.

 Be sure to click **Save Configuration** after making any changes.